mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-coldstandby.en.md

 `mariabackup` is used to create a consistent copy of the SQL data directory.

-After rsync'ing the data we will run `docker-compose pull` and remove old image tags from the destination.
+After rsync'ing the data we will run `docker compose pull` and remove old image tags from the destination.

 Your source will not be changed at any time.